 Continues the development of the ability to speak, understand, read and write Italian in cultural context.
-For students who have successfully completed Italian 1101 or applied to residential, contract and office design.
-Includes current international codes and barrier-free access, Americans with Disabilities Act (ADA), and universal design requirements standards.
-Prerequisite: Interior Design 1110 or equivalent, or consent of instructor.
-Course requires Reading Placement Test Score-Category Three (3 lecture hours)

-equivalent or one year of high school Italian.
+For students who have successfully completed Italian 1101 or equivalent or one year of high school Italian.
 (4 lecture hours)

-ITALI 1840 - 1-4 Credits

-Exploration and analysis of topics within the discipline to meet individual studentdefined course descriptions, goals, objectives, topical outline and methods of evaluation in coordination with and approved by the instructor.
+ITALI 1840 - 1-4 Credits Exploration and analysis of topics within the discipline to meet individual student-defined course descriptions, goals, objectives, topical outline and methods of evaluation in coordination with and approved by the instructor.
 This course may be taken four times for credit as long as different topics are selected.
 Prerequisite: Consent of instructor is required (1 to 4 lecture hours)